mediaelement/mediaelement/README.md

 ### `<video>` and `<audio>` made even easier.

-This library is an optimized version of mediaelement.js with an improved build process that includes everything you need to implement a basic mediaelement player and nothing you don't.
+This library is an optimized build of mediaelement.js that includes everything you need to implement a basic mediaelement player and nothing you don't.

-Additional features that aren't part of the basic implementation can be easily added with a custom build.
+Additional features and plugins that aren't part of the standard build can be easily added by uncommenting the feature in `grunt/concat` and rebuilding the script.

 Improvements in filesizes are a result of excluding unnecessary plugins from the build process and using less/more specific css selectors.